A Social Network Analysis of Occupational Segregation: Social welfare

 We calibrate the parameters, in order to perform a small numerical simulation of our model.
 The purpose of this simulation is to get a better feeling on the mechanisms of the model, the restrictiveness of our assumptions, and the magnitude of the wage gap that can be generated.
 This straightforward simulation also allows us to get some key insights about a second-best welfare policy.
 A detailed analysis would require an extension of the model and is beyond the scope of this paper.

 We first specify functional forms for $s(x)$, the employment probability as function of the number of friends with the same education, $F(L_{A},L_{B})$, the production function and thus the derived wage functions, and $U(x)$, the utility function.
-Regarding the employment probability, we consider a function that follows from a dynamic labour process, in which employed individuals become unemployed at rate 1, and in which unemployed individuals become employed at rate $c_{0}+c_{1}x$, where $c_{0}$ is the rate at which unemployed workers directly obtain information on job vacancies, and $c_{1}$ measures the strength of having friends.
-This leads to the following employment function:
+Regarding the employment probability, we consider a function that follows from a dynamic labor process, in which employed individuals become unemployed at rate 1, and in which unemployed individuals become employed at rate $c_{0}+c_{1}x$, where $c_{0}$ is the rate at which unemployed workers directly obtain information on job vacancies, and $c_{1}$ measures the strength of having friends.\footnote{All parameters considered here are defined on appropriate domains such that the 'composite parameters' that we actually calibrate are well defined in the ranges earlier stated in the paper.
+For instance, since $s_{0}=c_{0}/(1+c_{0})$ as introduced later, the $c_{0}$ introduced here is considered to be defined on the appropriate domain such that $s_{0}=s(0)$, with $0<s(0)<1$.} This leads to the following employment function:

-Since we have defined $s_{0}=s(0)$ as the employment probability when only direct search is used, it follows that $s_{0}=c_{0}/(1+c_{0})$.
+Since we have defined $s_{0}=s(0)$ as the employment probability when only direct search is used, it follows that $s_{0}=c_{0}/(1+c_{0})$

 For the production function we assume the commonly used Cobb-Douglas function with constant returns to scale,

 For the utility function we consider a function with constant absolute risk aversion, where $\rho$ is the coefficient of absolute risk aversion.
 That is